csams/parsr/README.md

 ```

 ### Number
-Match a possibly negative integer or simple floating point number.
-Returns the
+Match a possibly negative integer or simple floating point number and return
-python int or float for it.
+the python `int` or `float` for it.
 ```python
 val = Number("123")  # returns 123
 val = Number("-12")  # returns -12